Race day: sep 26, 2020

 The Health and Fitness Expo will take place at The Commons at 300 Washington Street, Columbus, IN.
 Learn more at the Expo page on this website.

 The Full & Half Marathon start at 7:30 AM, the 5K starts at 7:50 AM.

 The race site is in downtown Columbus, Indiana.
 The start/finish line is near 6th Street and Washington Street.

-The Columbus Running Club is hosts a 17-week training for all race lengths.
-Training will start on Saturday May 25, 2019.
+The Columbus Running Club hosts a 17-week training for all race lengths.
+Training will start on Saturday May 30, 2020.
 Learn more on the Training tab of our website.

 Switching is completely fine!
 If you switch to a costlier event (“upgrade”), you will pay the difference between the entry fees of the two events.
 If you switch to a less expensive event (“downgrade”), there is no charge or refund.

-Strollers are only allowed during the 5K.
+Strollers are only allowed in the 5K even, and only for walkers.
 Participants with a stroller must start in the back for safety purposes.
 For safety and insurance purposes, animals are not permitted on the race courses.